johnsogg/future-of-programming/README.md

 3. The second half of class will be to have a wider discussion on the same general topic as the tiny Ted talks.

+## March 17

+Nikolaus Klassen will be the guest speaker on this day.
+He's sent ahead the following link for everybody's reading enjoyment, which he'll mention in his talk: https://www.nature.com/articles/s41562-024-02024-1